Some links in this post may be affiliate links

 Other popular plants in this group are Aechmea chantinii (Amazonian Zebra plant), Aechmea caudata, Aechmea fulgens discolor (Coral Berry) and the dwarf Aechmea Foster's Favorite among many other varieties.

-If you would like to add these pretty plants to your collection, they are readily available online at Etsy.
+If you would like to add these pretty plants to your collection, they are readily available online at Etsy (Link to Etsy).

-Aechmea Bromeliads (Urn Plants) prefer bright light away from direct sunlight, warm and humid conditions and consistently moist soil that is rich in organic matter coupled with fortnightly feeding during the growing season.
+Aechmea Bromeliads (Urn Plants) prefer bright light away from direct sunlight, average warmth of 15-260C, humidity of 60-70% and consistently moist, fertile, well-drained, orchids potting soil coupled with fortnightly feeding during the growing season.

 Like with other rosette bromeliads, Aechmea Bromeliads require the central 'vase' to be filled with water at all times.
 Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.